Bacterial skin infections

 What is Folliculitis:

 An infection around the hair follicle, mostly caused by Staph aureus.
-The lesions are small, separated from one another with a red based and an elevated center.
+The lesions are small, separated from one another with a red based and an elevated center (see the picture).
 Common in the buttocks area, with poor hygiene and shaving as the main risk factors.

 What is Cellulitis: